vanviegen/webcentral/README.md

     ```
     And using PHP from a Docker image:
     ```ini
-    command = php -S 0.0.0.0:$PORT -file entrypoint.php
+    command = php -S 0.0.0.0:$PORT -file test.php
     [docker]
     base = debian
     packages[] = php
     packages[] = composer
     commands[] = composer install
     ```
+    Or to just run the default command of a Docker image:
+    ```ini
+    [docker]
+    base = some-docker-image:version
+    ```
-2. **Forward.** If `webcentral.ini` exists and has a top-level `port` property, requests will be forwarded to this port, without modifying the `Host:` header.
+  - **Forward.** Otherwise, when the .ini-file has a top-level `port` property, requests will be forwarded to this port, without modifying the `Host:` header.
 The `host` property can specify a host name or ip address to use -- it defaults to localhost.
     ```ini
     port = 3000
     host = 192.168.10.20